vincentfung13/vincentfung13.github.io/_pages/about.md

   - /about.html
 ---

 I am leading the Ecosystem and User Experience algorithm team at [TikTok](https://www.tiktok.com/) Business Integrity, where we build strong capabilities to detect risks and user experience issues on TikTok's monetization ecosystem.
-We strive for making TikTok safe and gain user trust, enabling sustainable business growth.
+We strive for making TikTok safe to gain user trust, enabling sustainable business growth.

 Prior to TikTok, I was a Research Scientist at [Gaussian Robotics](https://www.gaussianrobotics.com/), where worked on various topics on intelligent robotics, such as visual SLAM related deep learning algoirthms, multi-task learning and efficient deep learning model inference on edge-devices.
 I also spent time at ViSenze and Tuputech, leading various computer vision projects.

 I obtained my bachelor's degree in Computing Science from [the University of Glasgow](https://gla.ac.uk) in 2016, after spending 3 wonderful years in Scotland, I also obtained a bachelor's degree in Eletronics Engineering from [Sun Yat-Sen University](https://www.sysu.edu.cn) in the same year.

 I have broad interests in AI.
-Currently, I am working on building strong LLMs and MLLMs to empower the next generation moderation system via both pre-training and post-training.
+Currently, I am working on building strong LLMs and MLLMs to empower TikTok's moderation system via both pre-training and post-training.
 I am also interested in 3D computer vision problems and building systems/algorithms for autonomous robotics that efficiently interact with our physical world.

+<strong style="color: red;">[Hiring]</strong> I am actively hiring talented research scientists/engineers in <strong>Singapore</strong>, <strong>San Jose</strong> and <strong>mainland of China</strong> to work on the next generation moderation system.

 # News